Syncopate: Efficient Multi-GPU AI Kernels via Automatic Chunk-Centric Compute-Communication Overlap: Background and Related Works

 A complementary line of work pushes beyond kernel-level overlap and instead hand-crafts fine-grained pipelines that interleave communication and computation at the level of tiles, tokens, or shards.
 Flux\cite{chang2024flux} fuses GEMM with collectives at tile granularity and over-decomposes work to maximize overlap for both training and inference, while Comet\cite{zhang2025comet} targets MoE with a shared-tensor abstraction and NVSHMEM-backed buffers to overlap token-wise communication with tile-wise compute at production scale.
-FlashOverlap\cite{hong2025flashoverlap} uses lightweight readiness signaling and layout reordering to trigger overlap with standard NCCL collectives without modifying existing compute kernels, and systems like Triton-Distributed\cite{zheng2025triton, zheng2025tilelink} introduce tile-centric or OpenSHMEM-style primitives to Triton~\cite{triton} that make it easier to author overlapped kernels (e.g., fused AllGather/GEMM or GEMM/ReduceScatter) in a domain-specific language.
+FlashOverlap\cite{hong2025flashoverlap} uses lightweight readiness signaling and layout reordering to trigger overlap with standard NCCL collectives without modifying existing compute kernels, and systems like TritonDistributed\cite{zheng2025triton, zheng2025tilelink} introduce tile-centric or OpenSHMEM-style primitives to Triton~\cite{triton} that make it easier to author overlapped kernels (e.g., fused AllGather/GEMM or GEMM/ReduceScatter) in a domain-specific language.

 Despite these advances, all of these systems fundamentally rely on manual, operator-specific engineering: experts must design fused kernels, choose tiling and buffering schemes, and reason about synchronization and communication protocols for each new model architecture or hardware platform.
 The resulting implementations are highly optimized but difficult to generalize or retarget, and they do not provide a general compiler abstraction for expressing and reusing fine-grained overlap patterns across operators.
 Emerging fine-grained DSLs and primitives greatly lower the barrier to writing overlapped kernels, but they still place the burden of discovering effective overlap strategies, encoding dependency structure, and validating correctness squarely on the programmer.
+In practice, users still need to write or modify DSL-level communication and computation code, explicitly manage signal/wait, buffer ownership, and memory ordering, and revalidate these low-level details for each operator and communication pattern.